 Tam, D., M. Dawson, M. Jackson, S. Kwok, and W.E.
 Thurston.
 (2013).
 Comparing criminal justice responses to violence against women in Canada and China.
 Asia-Pacific Journal of Social Work & Development 23(2): 106-120.

 Jaffe, P., M. Dawson and M. Campbell.
 (2013).
-Canadian Perspectives on Preventing Domestic Homicides: Developing a National Collaborative Approach to Domestic Homicide Review Committees.
+Developing a National Collaborative Approach to Domestic Homicides: Domestic Homicide Review Committees.
 Canadian Journal of Criminology and Criminal Justice 55(1): 137-155.

 Tam, D., M. Dawson, M. Jackson, S. Kwok, and W.E.
 Thurston.
 (2012).
 Community Responses to Domestic Violence in China: Implications for Prevention and Intervention Work.
 Hong Kong Journal of Social Work 46(1-2): 43-61.

 Dawson, M., V. Pottie Bunge, & T. Balde.
 (2009).
 “National trends in intimate partner homicides: Explaining the decline, Canada, 1976-2001.”
 Violence Against Women 15(3): 276-306.
 [Nominated for the Journal’s 2009 Best Article Award]

 Sev’er, A., M. Dawson, & H. Johnson.
 (2004).
 Lethal and non-lethal violence against women by intimate partners: Trends and prospects in the United States, the United Kingdom, and Canada.
 Violence Against Women 10(6): 563-576.

 Dawson, M. (2004) “Rethinking the boundaries of intimacy at the end of the century: The role of victim-defendant relationship in criminal justice decision-making over time.”
 Law & Society Review 38(1): 105-138.